SalomePlatform/yacsgen/Examples/ast1/README.txt

   python components.py

-You should get a SALOME module in source form (pycompos_SRC), its installation (install) and a SALOME application (appli) composed of modules KERNEL, GUI, YACS and pycompos.
+You should get a SALOME module in source form (astmod_SRC), its installation (install) and a SALOME application (appli) composed of modules KERNEL, GUI, YACS and the new module astmod.

 To run a coupling: